Shearing approach to gauge-invariant Trotterization: Appendix

-The hopping circuit given in Fig. \ref{fig:schwingerHop} implements the hopping propagator without approximation, but it apparently comes at an increased cost relative to the approximate circuit originally developed in Ref. \cite{shaw.lougovski.eaQuantumAlgorithms20a}.
-To keep the comparison as straightforward as possible, we will allow the link operator to wrap around at the cutoff ($\hat{U} \ket{E_{\text{max}}} = \ket{E_{\text{min}}}$) as was done in Ref. \cite{shaw.lougovski.eaQuantumAlgorithms20a}.
+The hopping circuit given in Fig. \ref{fig:schwingerHop} implements the hopping propagator without approximation, but it apparently comes at an increased cost relative to the approximate circuit originally developed in Ref.~\cite{Shaw:2020udc}.
+To keep the comparison as straightforward as possible, we will allow the link operator to wrap around at the cutoff ($\hat{U} \ket{E_{\text{max}}} = \ket{E_{\text{min}}}$) as was done in Ref.~\cite{Shaw:2020udc}.
 In a computational framework in which CNOTs were considered to be the ``expensive'' resource, the cost of a single hopping term propagator was found to be up to $ 4 \eta ( \eta - 1) + 18 $ CNOTs, where $\eta$ is the number of qubits allocated to each electric link register.
-(For details, see \S 3.3 of Ref. \cite{shaw.lougovski.eaQuantumAlgorithms20a}).
-Adapting that counting to the cutoff-wrapped hopping propagator in Fig. \ref{fig:schwingerHop-wrapped}, we have:

-\begin{itemize} \item 2 explicit CNOTs \item 2 CNOTs used to implement the controlled $ e^{-i \, x \, \delta t X} $ \item $ 2 \eta^2 $ CNOTS embedded in the controlled $\hat{\lambda}^-$ [$ \eta ( \eta - 1 ) $ for a quantum Fourier transform, plus another $ \eta ( \eta - 1 ) $ for its inverse, plus an additional $ 2 \eta $ involved with adding the $\chi$-register control to $ \eta $ single-qubit rotations applied in Fourier space] \item $ 2 \eta^2 $ similarly for the controlled $\hat{\lambda}^+$ \end{itemize} This gives $ 4 \eta^2 + 4 $ CNOTs in total.
-This is to be compared with $ 4 \eta^2 - 4 \eta + 18 $ CNOTs for the non-gauge-invariant algorithm.
-Based on the available information, the shear-based circuit in Fig. \ref{fig:schwingerHop-wrapped} increases the CNOT cost at subleading order in $\eta$, which can be attributed to the addition of a control to each basis incrementer $\hat{\lambda}^{\pm}$.
+(For details, see Sec.~3.3 of Ref.~\cite{Shaw:2020udc}).
+Adapting that counting to the cutoff-wrapped hopping propagator in Fig. \ref{fig:schwingerHop-wrapped}, we have: \begin{enumerate}[(i)] \item 2 explicit CNOTs \item 2 CNOTs used to implement the controlled $ e^{-i \, x \, \delta t X} $ \item $ 2 \eta^2 $ CNOTS embedded in the controlled $\hat{\lambda}^-$: $ \eta ( \eta - 1 ) $ for a quantum Fourier transform, plus another $ \eta ( \eta - 1 ) $ for its inverse, plus an additional $ 2 \eta $ involved with adding the $\chi$-register control to $ \eta $ single-qubit rotations applied in Fourier space \item $ 2 \eta^2 $ similarly for the controlled $\hat{\lambda}^+$ \end{enumerate} This gives $ 4 \eta^2 + 4 $ CNOTs in total.
+This is to be compared with $ 4 \eta^2 - 4 \eta + 18 $ CNOTs for the gauge-violating algorithm.
+Based on the available information, the shear-based circuit in Fig.~\ref{fig:schwingerHop-wrapped} increases the CNOT cost at subleading order in $\eta$, which can be attributed to the addition of a control qubit to each basis incrementer $\hat{\lambda}^{\pm}$.